 This hands-on work helped us uncover the true cost of accessibility and ultimately the real meaning of ‘open data’.
 Feeding into the UK’s consultation on the role of Companies House in corporate transparency, flagging issues in Slovakia’s sole trader/public partner data collection, and seeing fixes through to implementation, or supporting Ukraine in opening up the Unified Register (EDR), are some of the many changes Open Ownership has driven in 2019.
 I am looking forward to seeing what greater good this unique evidence-based model can achieve in the coming year.

 As two important aspects of our work are that we operate internationally and provide expert support to both policy and technical professionals, it is important that our communications are clear, precise and unambiguous.

-In 2019, we completed our first translation into Russian of the Beneficial Ownership Data Standard (BODS) support website.
-In doing so, we built on the previous work of Open Data Services (ODS) of editing a good deal of the site so that it is now in plainer English.
+In 2019, we completed our first translation into Russian of BODS' support website.
+In doing so, we built on the previous work of the Open Data Services Cooperative of editing a good deal of the site so that it is now in plainer English.